wso2-attic/choreo-sample-apps/web-apps/nextjs/README.md

     4. In the **Allowed origins** field, add the Web Application URL.
     6. Under **Access Token**, select **JWT** as the **Token type**.
     7. Click **Update**.
+5. Click the **User Attributes** tab and apply the following changes:
+    1. Select **email** and **username** as Mandatory from the **User Attribute Selection** list.

-#### Step 2.1.4: Configure & Deploy the web application component
+#### Step 2.1.4: Configure the web application component

-Once the web application component is created, you can deploy it to the Choreo runtime.
-To deploy the web application component, follow the steps below:
+Once the web application component is deployed, you can configure the web application.
+To configure the web application, follow the steps given below:

-1. In the left menu, click **Deploy**.
-2. In the **Build Area** card, select **Configure & Deploy** from the split button and click.
+1. In the **Environment Card**, click **Manage Configs & Secrets**, which will take you to the window to add configurations.
+2. Create a new configuration, and select **ConfigMap** as config Type and **File Mount** as Mount Type.
-3. In the **Configure & Deploy** panel, add the mount path as `/app/.env` and add the following configurations in the editor:
+3. Give a meaningful config name, add the mount path as `/app/.env` and add the following configurations in the editor:
 ```
 SECRET={a random secret}
 NEXTAUTH_SECRET={a random secret}